splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 To monitor a cloud-based host, install the Splunk OTel collector on each host to send host metrics to Splunk Observability Cloud.
 Use the Cloud providers' filters to refine what data you bring in to Splunk Observability Cloud.
 You can limit the host metrics you send by excluding specific metrics that you don't need to monitor from the cloud provider.
 Excluding metrics from being consumed offers the following advantages:

-* Controls which host is monitored, instead of all hosts.
+* You can control which host you monitor, instead of all hosts.
-* Retrieves advanced metrics without incurring extra cost.
+* You can retrieve advanced metrics without incurring extra cost.
-* Allows you to send metrics at a higher frequency without incurring extra cost, such as every 10 seconds (default) instead of every 5 minutes or more, which is the typical default for cloud providers.
+* You can send metrics at a higher frequency without incurring extra cost, such as every 10 seconds (default) instead of every 5 minutes or more, which is the typical default for cloud providers.

 See :ref:`get-started-connect` and :ref:`otel_deployments`.